CEODemitri/Shoe-Show-V3/README.md

 7 6
 Edits

-- [ ] open Finish styling Hero Component
+- [x] Finish styling Hero Component

-1.
+1. images and colors added to hero section. enhance the base
+2. banner for calendar page complete
+3. Card component built and working
+4. infocard repurposed and in use.

 ### TODO

-1.
+1. create variables for colors
+2. make cards only 3 per row for large screen and one per row sm screen
+3. import shoe data from api?

 ---